reggiebain/domain-name-generator/README.md

     "products": [...]
 },
 ```
-- Since the prompt worked in vast majority of cases, I wrote a short script to process these so as not to break the pipeline [found here](./extract_json.py).
+- Since the prompt created consistent JSON entries in vast majority of cases, I wrote a short script to process these so as not to break the pipeline [found here](./extract_json.py).
 ### Adversarial Examples
 - We experimented with generating "inappropriate" content entries such as:
 ```